drupol/valuewrapper/README.md

 ## Code quality and tests

-Every time changes are introduced into the library, [Travis CI](https://travis-ci.org/drupol/valuewrapper/builds) run the tests.
+Every time changes are introduced into the library, [Github](https://github.com/drupol/valuewrapper/actions) run the tests.

 The library has tests written with [PHPSpec](http://www.phpspec.net/).